TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems: Experiments

 \subsubsection{Implementation Details and Comparisons}

-Our approach builds on an interpolation-free lifting backbone.
-We denote this minimal variant as \textit{Ours-B} (backbone), which projects the input volume onto three orthogonal planes, applies lightweight $2D$ convolutions, and restores the $3D$ feature volume via broadcast-summation.
-To assess the impact of auxiliary components, we further report \textit{Ours-F} (Full), which augments the backbone with adaptive positional encoding \textit{(PE)}, a low-resolution volumetric branch \textit{(Vol)}, and a 1\plh1\plh1 channel mixer.
-We also evaluate variants, denoted as \textit{Ours-F(r)}, where the volumetric branch processes an input downsampled by a ratio of r, to illustrate the efficiency–accuracy trade-off.
-For ablations, we define \textit{Ours-F(NoPE)} as the full model without \textit{PE}, and \textit{Ours-F(var)} as versions where \textit{PE} is replaced by sinusoidal, coordinate, or MLP encodings.
+TriLift builds on an interpolation-free lifting backbone.
+We denote its minimal variant as \textit{TriLift-B} (backbone), which projects the input volume onto three orthogonal planes, applies lightweight $2D$ convolutions, and restores the $3D$ feature volume via broadcast-summation.
+To assess the impact of auxiliary components, we further report \textit{TriLift-F} (Full), which augments the backbone with adaptive positional encoding \textit{(PE)}, a low-resolution volumetric branch \textit{(Vol)}, and a 1\plh1\plh1 channel mixer.
+We also evaluate variants, denoted as \textit{TriLift-F(r)}, where the volumetric branch processes an input downsampled by a ratio of r, to illustrate the efficiency–accuracy trade-off.
+For ablations, we define \textit{TriLift-F(NoPE)} as the full model without \textit{PE}, and \textit{TriLift-F(var)} as versions where \textit{PE} is replaced by sinusoidal, coordinate, or MLP encodings.
 These comparisons allow us to quantify the role of each component and to demonstrate that the full variant achieves the best trade-off among accuracy, efficiency, and real-time feasibility.

 We compare our proposed architecture with other representative baselines.
 The first is a \textit{3D Base} model, which represents a standard dense 3D convolutional neural network using a U-Net-like architecture.
 It processes the entire voxel grid and serves as a benchmark for maximum expressive power at a high computational cost.
 The second baseline is \textit{3D Sparse}, which is designed to exploit the inherent spatial sparsity within 3D data by building on submanifold sparse convolutions, similar to methods like MinkowskiNet~\cite{choy20194d}.
 It restricts computations to active voxels to reduce FLops.